bokner/solverl/README.md

 Currently, there are following types of solver events:

 - `:solution` - the new solution detected;
-- `:summary`  - the wrapper sent the summary metadata (usually because the solver had finished);
+- `:summary`  - the summary was generated (usually because the solver had finished);
-- `:minizinc_error` - the wrapper detected MiniZinc runtime error.
+- `:minizinc_error` - the MiniZinc runtime error was detected.

 ### Event-specific data
   - **For `:solution` event**, data is a map with following keys: